lavishsaluja/Mahabali/README.md

 1. How will drones send the data to servers without Internet connection in floods?
 > we can use antennas and other popular methods to exchange data between drones and server without internet connection such as [these](https://support.dronedeploy.com/v1/docs/flying-offline).

+2. How will thermal imaging works?
+There are many research papers that show one can detect people with a moving thermal imaging camera like [these](https://ieeexplore.ieee.org/document/6909985).
+(Note that this is IEEE research publication and you'll need some subscription to view it, we accesed it using BITS internet)
+> Also, there are many people

-2. How do the server find the optimal path?
+3. How do the server find the optimal path?
 > We're yet to prpose the exact algorithm but we have planned to compare the images of area, compare the flood levels (which will be estimated from satellite images of that area) and estimate the changes and predict the safest route to the nearest safest zone.